• New Here?

 Why do we have a “Stewardship Pledge Campaign”?

-Perhaps you have experienced a Capital Campaign in church–the church was raising funds to build a community center, to improve the sanctuary, or to expand the Fellowship Hall.
+Perhaps you’ve experienced a Capital Campaign in church–the church was raising funds to build a community center, to improve the sanctuary, or to expand the Fellowship Hall.
 You gave a gift in response to a particular vision or unique need.
-You have also, no doubt, experienced capital campaigns in schools and nonprofit organizations.
+You also have undoubtedly participated in capital campaigns in schools and nonprofit organizations.

 A Stewardship Pledge Campaign is not a Capital Campaign.
-Instead, a pledge campaign happens yearly and informs our church’s “every day” giving towards the general fund budget.
-Each November, every person that calls WCPC their home church submits a giving pledge for the following calendar year (January through December).
+Instead, a pledge campaign happens annually, shaping our church’s regular giving towards the general fund budget.
+Each November, we encourage each person who calls WCPC their home church to submit a giving pledge for the following calendar year (January through December).
 This pledge is a “pledge of intent”–what you intend to give for that next year.
-Sometimes unforeseen events or circumstances might cause you to need to give less, while at other times, they may allow you to give more.
+Sometimes unforeseen events or circumstances might cause you to give less, while at other times, they may allow you to give more.
 Only God knows the future!

 Taking time to complete a pledge card is a faith commitment.
-It allows you as an individual, or as a couple, or even as a family, to invest some intentional time, effort, and prayer in determining how much you will be able to give.
+It allows you as an individual, or as a couple, or as a family, to invest some intentional time, effort, and prayer in determining how much you can give.
 This exercise may put you on the journey of giving for the first time, or on the path toward giving more consistently, generously, sacrificially, and joyfully.

-The pledge campaign not only helps you to plan well but also allows our church to be both prudent and faithful in the building of a budget.
+The pledge campaign not only helps you plan well, but helps our church plan well!
+We as a church must be both prudent and faithful in the building of a budget.
 An annual pledge campaign helps ensure we aren’t merely surviving year to year, but thriving–not clinching our fists while holding on for dear life, hoping that we “make budget,” but rather, open-handedly building our budget wisely.
-Our general fund budget is built to support our local congregation – as we care for the sick and hurting, support children and families, develop and encourage our students with the gospel, provide excellent and reverent Sunday worship, train our people in Christian formation, and equip for ministry as we love and serve our city and world.
+Our general fund budget is built to support our local congregation – as we care for the sick and hurting, support children and families, develop and encourage our students with the gospel, cultivate excellent and reverent Sunday worship, train our people in Christian formation, and equip for ministry as we love and serve our city and world.
 Generous support for local and global mission partners is also included in the General Fund.

-This Stewardship Season and Pledge Campaign is also a moment for us to consider the pledging of, not only our “Treasure,” but our Time and Talent as well.
+This Pledge Campaign is also a moment for us to consider pledging, not only our Treasure, but also our Time and Talent.
 At WCPC, we believe that Christian Formation involves the mind, body, and soul—it includes our time, talent, and treasure.
-It is a season where we seek to, by God’s grace, surrender all…
+And we are reminded we are owners of nothing yet stewards of everything.

 How do I become generous?